tekknolagi/isdt/assignments/07-cor-investigative.md

 4. Look at the test names.
 Can you figure out what each test is testing?
 Take a look at the `orderAdd` test as an arbitrary example of a broader pattern in `tests.c`.
-   a.
-We discussed some conventions for naming tests in lecture.
-With respect
-      to those conventions, what's wrong with the name `orderAdd`?
+   1. We discussed some conventions for naming tests in lecture.
+With respect to those conventions, what's wrong with the name `orderAdd`?
-   b.
-Propose a better name for `orderAdd`.
+   2. Propose a better name for `orderAdd`.
 5. Now, take a look at the `varAssignment` test in the same file.
-   a.
-Do you think this test is a good *unit* test?
-Which properties of a unit
-      test does it have, and which ones does it lack?
+   1. Do you think this test is a good *unit* test?
+Which properties of a unit test does it have, and which ones does it lack?
-   b.
-What would you change to make this test a better unit test?
+   2. What would you change to make this test a better unit test?
 6. Which "testing best practices" (below) does this project do well?
 Which have room for improvement?
 Cite examples of the good and bad practices you mention.